About the River Gipping Trust – how and why it was created

 to promote and develop the natural environment of the Gipping Valley.

 The directors and trustees of the Trust have published their Vision Statement which was launched at an open meeting in September 2007.

 We are always on the lookout for new members both for support and practical help in our restoration efforts.
-Have a look at this page on our web site where you can download an application form.
+You can download a membership application form from our web site.

 If you would like to get your hands dirty, here’s some information about our working parties.